-According to the UK Food Standards Agency, 8% of English people are vegetarian or partly vegetarian.
+According to the UK Food Standards Agency, 14% of people in the UK are vegetarian or partly vegetarian.
 I am one who has the fortune to live in Spain, where tomatoes taste like tomatoes, local markets sell seasonal fruits from down the road and green, nutty olive oil abounds.

 Unlike in England, I can afford to eat and drink out on a regular basis and small shops with local goods are still surviving despite the looming presence of supermarkets.
 So let’s get this straight, there are great things about being a vegetarian in Spain, unfortunately though, as a veggie visitor recently said “Amazing how they can add meat to everything – even my vegetable soup wasn’t safe!”